 What is a Good Faith Estimate?
 What is a GFE?

-A Good Faith Estimate (GFE) is a form that lists basic information about the terms of a mortgage loan for which you've applied.
+A Good Faith Estimate, also called a GFE, is a form that lists basic information about the terms of a mortgage loan for which you've applied.
 If you applied for a mortgage before October 3, 2015, or if you are applying for a reverse mortgage, you will receive a GFE.

 The GFE includes the estimated costs for the mortgage loan.
 The Good Faith Estimate provides you with basic information about the loan, which helps you:

 - Compare offers

 - Understand the real cost of the loan

 - Make an informed decision about choosing a loan

 The lender must provide you with a GFE within three business days of receiving your application or other required information.
 You can be charged a credit report fee before receiving a GFE.
 But, you can't be charged any other fees until you get the GFE and indicate that you want to proceed with the mortgage loan.